 - Seniors-on-the-Go! offers subsidized taxicab service to seniors 65 years of age or older who meet certain income criteria.

-- Plan Ahead to Avoid Delay
+Plan Ahead to Avoid Delays

 The majority of taxicabs dispatched in Fairfax County arrive within 15 to 20 minutes, or less.
 A number of factors can delay a taxi's arrival, however.